guiggh/hand_pose_action/README.md

 t = [25.7; 1.22; 3.902; 1];

 ### Benchmark tasks
+In this section we describe the protocols used for the experiments on the paper.
 #### Action recognition
 data_split_action_recognition.txt contains the 1:1 split reported on the paper.
-These are the files you should use for training and testing if you want to compare with the results reported in the paper.
+These are the files you should use for training and testing if you want to compare with the results reported.

 #### Hand pose estimation
-- Cross subject: training subjects 1, 3, 4.
-The rest for testing.
+- Cross subject: training subjects are 1, 3, 4.
+The rest for test.
-- Cross object:  testing all actions with the following objects 'peanut butter', 'fork', 'milk', 'tea', 'liquid soap', 'spray/flash', 'paper' (including reading letter), 'calculator', 'phone', 'coin', 'card' and 'wine bottle'.
-The rest for training.
+- Cross object:  test scenario includes all actions with the following objects 'peanut butter', 'fork', 'milk', 'tea', 'liquid soap', 'spray/flash', 'paper' (including reading letter), 'calculator', 'phone', 'coin', 'card' and 'wine bottle'.
+The rest of objects are for training.

 ### Terms and conditions
 <a name="terms"></a>